 Housing code inspection models

 Code inspection models can either be proactive or reactive.
-Under proactive models, the enforcement agency conducts routine inspections of all covered rental housing.
-Inspections occur periodically, regardless of whether the renter has made a complaint.
+Under proactive models, the enforcement agency conducts routine inspections of all covered housing.
+Inspections occur periodically, regardless of whether a tenant or neighbor has made a complaint.
 Periodic inspections do not replace complaint-based inspections, however – inspections are also conducted in response to tenants’ reporting of possible violations.

 Housing code enforcement models